LOADING ...

 So to the crew,

-that great first crew helped me cast off the lines,
+that great crew that helped me cast off the lines,

 To Travis, to Milton, Nick,

-Johnny and Ricky and I'm people I've forgotten, Thank You
+Johnny and Ricky and I'm sure I've forgotten, Thank You

 And this is the song that the